 Putting together a good entry takes effort and time!
 And you will have a lot of other things to do at work apart from this application.
 So, start early, and give yourself at least three weeks to gather all the data you'll need.

-and guidance, provided in the Entry Forms very Refer to the evaluation criteria to know, how your application would be assessed and make an effort to address them in your answers.
+Read the Guide for the Applicants and guidance, provided in the Entry Forms very carefully.
+Refer to the evaluation criteria to know, how your application would be assessed and make an effort to address them in your answers.

 It is not binding in any way, but opens you an opportunity to get valuable recommendations from contest organizers and answers to your questions.

 Make sure your CEO (or equivalent) is aware of the Awards - you would need his/her sign off for entering the Awards; request the CEO’s quote for the Entry form in good time to fit into his/her diary – if your nomination wins, your colleagues and CEO would be happy to see this quote published in contest-related communications.

 Responsible business is all about teamwork...
 Inform your colleagues about Awards and ensure their support; they’ll be able to give you valuable information and feedback to make your entry compelling.